Setting Up Two-Factor Authentication (2FA)

 Two-factor authentication (2FA) adds an extra layer of security to the login process to enhance the protection of your Social Media Management account.
-Please note that 2FA is required during new account setup.
+Please note that 2FA is now required for all Brandwatch user accounts.
 In this article, find out more about two-factor authentication and how to adjust your 2FA settings in Social Media Management.

 What is two-factor authentication (2FA)?

-Two-factor authentication (2FA) is a form of security that requires you to use an additional method of identification to access an account, such as your Social Media Management account.
-We require the use of two-factor authentication so your account has an additional level of authentication to protect your data.
+Two-factor authentication (2FA) is enhanced security feature that requires you to use an additional method of identification to access an account, such as your Social Media Management account.
+In addition to your password, you’ll need to enter a code from an authenticator app on your phone when logging in.
+We require the use of two-factor authentication so your account has an additional level of security during the authentication process to protect your account and your data.

 Note: